rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ### Intl.RelativeTimeFormat

 ZB: This is by far the most requested time formatter.
 It's basically about formatting relative time.
-It's intended to allow us to present a delta of time in a human readable way.
+It's intended to allow us to present a delta of time in a human-readable way.
 There are a few ways of doing this.
-A numeric way, following CLDR and a text type, which for certain values which may return a more human readable variant (tomorrow, yesterday, now, etc).
+A numeric way, following CLDR and a text type, which for certain values which may return a more human-readable variant (tomorrow, yesterday, now, etc).
 These are the kind of overlays on top of the system.
 There's also a short value vs. long.

 WH: Are the relative values only relative to now?
 Are they always "N days before now", or can you ask for a translation of "N days before X" or "N minutes after X"?